AtharvaBeesen/OptionsPricingModelWithSentimentAnalysis/README.md

 3. **Sentiment Analysis**: Utilizes a fine-tuned GPT-2 language model to generate sentiment from the preprocessed news articles - (`fine_tuned_LLM.py`)

-4. **American Options Pricing**: A Python class (`AmericanOptionsLSMC.py`) implementing the Longstaff-Schwartz (Monte Carlo) method for pricing American options.
+4. **American Options Pricing**: A Python class (`AmericanOptionsLSMC.py`) implementing the Longstaff-Schwartz (with Monte Carlo Simulations) method for pricing American options.
 It also includes functionality for sentiment-based adjustments to option parameters.

 ## Project Workflow: